 Preparation for transport

 It’s not as easy as strapping a trailer to a truck and start pulling.
-Some movers include a preparation service or you might be forced to do this first if there is a problem with your mobile home.
+Some movers include a preparation service or you might be forced to do this first if there is a problem with your manufactured home.
 This service can cost around $1,000-$2,500 and includes:

 - Disconnecting utilities.